West Oakland Air Quality

 The WOAQ project is at a city block level.
 This shift in scale points to local sources and their impacts.
 It revolutionizes how we look at pollution and what can be done to change it.

-Workshop and Analysis
+Workshop and analysis

-We held a workshop with West Oakland Environmental Indicators Project.
+We held a workshop for students and community members with our partner organization, The West Oakland Environmental Indicators Project.
+We looked at how better air quality would impact lives.

 We asked participants what success looked like for the project.
-We separated the data in terms of impact.

-Personal decision making took the form of things like, “Recycling rates go up”, “Amount they go outside” and “Food, what to eat”.
+Better air quality impacts personal decisions: “Recycling rates go up”, “Amount they go outside” and “Food, what to eat”.

 Define